-At Amplitude, we often use the phrase “product-led” because it represents something we are really passionate about, and it inspires why we’re building the product we are building.
+At Amplitude, we often use the phrase “” because it represents something we are really passionate about, and it inspires why we’re building the product we are building.
 We acknowledge that the phrase is prone to misunderstanding.
 In this post, we want to explain where we’re coming from, and hopefully start a dialogue.

 What does it mean to be “product-led”?